PhD Positions in Data Science with Future Energy Systems as Use Case

 The design of future energy systems which can cope with fluctuating supply and flexible demand is an important concern of our society.
-As a Ph.D. student in computer science, economics or law, would you like the opportunity to not only have results that advance the state-of-the-art in your field and have good publications at selective venues, but also seriously engage in interactions with other disciplines, to ensure that your results really give way to better energy systems?
-As a Ph.D. student in engineering, would you like to not only work on the design of energy systems that are efficient, flexible, resilient and user-friendly, but also do so together with individuals from the above disciplines, using highly innovative methods?
+As a PhD student in informatics/data science, would you like to have the opportunity to not only have results that advance the state-of-the-art in your field and have good publications at selective venues, but also to seriously engage in interactions with colleagues from engineering, economics/business and law, to ensure that your results really give way to better energy systems?

 - a lot of free space for scientific development,